This article is copyright © Nils Osmar 2019.

 - I’ve found it easy to add EPA, DHA and MCT oils to my diet.

-- I eat sardines three or four times a week, and eat salmon roe every day.
+- I eat sardines three or four times a week, and eat salmon roe on the other days.

 - I take MCT oil as a supplement, and also cook with it.
 (If I’m feeling tired after a day of teaching, but have more classes coming up, taking some MCT can make me feel mentally alert again.)